blackhatflow/blog/edvoluumdsp.md

 It’s a bit early to optimize here, but we see our lander are both working well.

-On blackflow we already tested the landers for you, so that protects your bottom line.
-We are always split testing and improving things.
+On blackflow we already cleaned and tested the landers for you, so we protects your bottom line.

-> This is hot and ready, why not get started?

-This is fresh data, working right now.
-Get started on your first campaign, your first 1k revenue are on us.
-After that, we apply the usual rate of 9-13%, which is largely offset by the fact that we also have better payout +10%, not to mention the time we save you and you don’t need to pay for any cloaker and tracker.

 [Click here to get started](https://app.blackflow.io/signup)

-anyway thank you for reading, until next case study.
+thank you for reading, until next case study.